Last updated on October 28, 2025

 The “cost” of using dredge cards (the cards in your library) is only a detriment if your deck isn’t meant to use those cards from your graveyard.
 Your opponent also can’t normally interact with that cost either since the chances of you running into a mill-based deck are slim to none in most tournaments.

 Dredge decks transform your graveyard into an extension of your hand, and it’s much easier to fill up a graveyard than it is to fill your hand.
-And things can get out of hand quickly when it pairs with cards that just so happen to benefit from being milled or in the graveyard like Narcomoeba and Ichorid.
+And things can get out of hand quickly when it pairs with cards that just so happen to benefit from being milled or being in the graveyard like Narcomoeba and Ichorid.

 Is Dredge an Activated Ability?

 Dredge is a static ability that introduces a replacement effect.
-This is similar to Rest in Peace-like effects where activated abilities are templated with “[cost]: [effect],” the colon being the determining factor between activated vs. other abilities.
+This is similar to Rest in Peace-like effects whereas activated abilities are templated with “[cost]: [effect],” the colon being the determining factor between activated vs. other abilities.

-Can You Replace Draws Other than in Your Draw Step?
+Can You Replace Draws Other Than in Your Draw Step?

-Yes, you can replace draws other than your draw step!
+Yes, you can replace draws other than your draw step.
 Dredge’s strength is that you can use it whenever you go to draw a card.
 This means that any instant-speed draw can become an instant dredge, giving you more options overall.

 Is Dredge Discard?